scottcorgan/tiny-emitter/README.md

 Subscribe to an event

-* `event` - the name of the event to subscribe to
+- `event` - the name of the event to subscribe to
-* `callback` - the function to call when event is emitted
+- `callback` - the function to call when event is emitted
-* `context` - (OPTIONAL) - the context to bind the event callback to
+- `context` - (OPTIONAL) - the context to bind the event callback to

 ### once(event, callback[, context])

 Subscribe to an event only **once**

-* `event` - the name of the event to subscribe to
+- `event` - the name of the event to subscribe to
-* `callback` - the function to call when event is emitted
+- `callback` - the function to call when event is emitted
-* `context` - (OPTIONAL) - the context to bind the event callback to
+- `context` - (OPTIONAL) - the context to bind the event callback to

 ### off(event[, callback])

 Unsubscribe from an event or all events.
 If no callback is provided, it unsubscribes you from all events.

-* `event` - the name of the event to unsubscribe from
+- `event` - the name of the event to unsubscribe from
-* `callback` - the function used when binding to the event
+- `callback` - the function used when binding to the event

+### removeAll()

+Unsubscribe from all events

 ### emit(event[, arguments...])

 Trigger a named event

-* `event` - the event name to emit
+- `event` - the event name to emit
-* `arguments...` - any number of arguments to pass to the event subscribers
+- `arguments...` - any number of arguments to pass to the event subscribers

 ## Test and Build